Wendy3123/TheTropicalCollection/README.md

 See it in action at https://www.placeholder.com

-Built by Wendy Wang, Amina Olu and Rivka Weingarten
+Built by Wendy Wang, Amina Oluwo and Rivka Weingarten

 ## Features